 - And of course, if your business has a warehouse or other physical presence within that state

 In your situation, it sounds as if you only have nexus in California.
 If this is the case, then you only need to collect and remit state sales tax in California.

 Q. I run an affiliate business – how does nexus and the Marketplace Fairness Act affect me?

-A. Several states (Arkansas, California, Connecticut, Georgia, Illinois, New York, North Carolina, Pennsylvania, and Rhode Island) have recently passed their own legislation, often referred to as Amazon laws, regarding online sellers and state sales and use tax.
+A. Several states (as of the publishing of this article, Arkansas, California, Connecticut, Georgia, Illinois, New York, North Carolina, Pennsylvania, and Rhode Island) have recently passed their own legislation, often referred to as Amazon laws, regarding online sellers and state sales and use tax so we recommend a nexus study.
 For example, as of July 2011, California passed a new law requiring online retailers to collect state sales tax if the company has any business presence in California including companies that have business affiliates in the state.
 It can get a bit complicated but basically if your company has an affiliate in a state that has passed an Amazon law, and annual sales in that state through the affiliate exceed the $10,000 threshold, then you are required to collect state sales tax.

 The Marketplace Fairness Act of 2013, when passed, will essentially reverse the Affiliate Nexus Tax laws that have passed in the nine states mentioned above and level the playing field.
 But until that time, if you meet the criteria above you are required to collect the state sales tax.